StaticGenie/StaticGenie/data/pages/roadmap.md

 ## Nice To Have

-- Figure out a way of reliably (DRY) changing the output directory for the generated website
+- Figure out a way of reliably (DRY) changing the output directory for the generated website (such as `/docs` for github pages)
 - Embrace the github community tools like wiki, projects, bugs, etc

-## Bugs

-- If writer tries to write over another file.
-It should error via the report service provider

 # Idea Discussions